Sales Leadership Training

 Ask 10 people and you'll get 10 different answers about the biggest mistake that salespeople make.
 Ask the question a bit differently and I will give you a different answer too.
 But ask the question in the title - "What is the single biggest mistake that salespeople make?", with the key word being mistake - something they do incorrectly rather than something they do because of a weakness - and I can provide data to back it up.
 There are actually 3 mistakes that are almost always made but 2 of them occur as a result of the single biggest mistake.

-Objective Management Group has conducted nearly 9000 sales force evaluations and more than 500,000 sales assessments.
+Objective Management Group has conducted nearly 9000 sales force evaluations and sales assessments.
 The data clearly shows that in 84% of the cases, salespeople make inappropriately timed presentations.
 What does that mean?

 These days, the typical point of entry for a salesperson is AFTER a prospect determines an interest in purchasing a product or service.
 The prospects think they know what they want and THEN the salespeople get involved.
 Prospects ask for a presentation of capabilities and salespeople present their value propositions.
 Prospects ask for pricing and salespeople create proposals.
 Then the salespeople begin to follow up but the prospects have already disappeared when mistake #2 occurs - inappropriately timed follow up.